alanjones2/assistantscharts2/streamlit/README.md

             return
             id = self.get_image_file()
             if id: self.client.files.delete(id)

+### _Important note number 2!_

+There is a facility to deleted the files that are created by the assistant. __*THIS IS DESTRUCTIVE*__.
+It will delete __*ALL*__ files no matter when they were created and no matter which assistant created them, so use with care.
+If you are not sure, then delete unwanted files with the OpenAI dashboard.

 ---
 ### If you find this content useful, please consider one or more of the following: